MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-create-business-rule.md

   - D365CE
 ---

-# Create a business rule for an table
+# Create a business rule for a table

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]